jameslnewell/styled-components-spacing/README.md

 Margin on all sides.

 Optional.
-A `string` or `number` specifying the spacing size.
-May be a keyed `object` specifying spacing sizes for multiple breakpoints.
+A `string` or `number` specifying the spacing key.
+May be a keyed `object` specifying spacing keys for multiple breakpoints.

 #### horizontal

 Margin on the left and right.

 Optional.
-A `string` or `number` specifying the spacing size.
-May be a keyed `object` specifying spacing sizes for multiple breakpoints.
+A `string` or `number` specifying the spacing key.
+May be a keyed `object` specifying spacing keys for multiple breakpoints.

 #### vertical

 Margin on the top and bottom.

 Optional.
-A `string` or `number` specifying the spacing size.
-May be a keyed `object` specifying spacing sizes for multiple breakpoints.
+A `string` or `number` specifying the spacing key.
+May be a keyed `object` specifying spacing keys for multiple breakpoints.

 #### top

 Margin on the top.

 Optional.
-A `string` or `number` specifying the spacing size.
-May be a keyed `object` specifying spacing sizes for multiple breakpoints.
+A `string` or `number` specifying the spacing key.
+May be a keyed `object` specifying spacing keys for multiple breakpoints.

 #### bottom

 Margin on the bottom.

 Optional.
-A `string` or `number` specifying the spacing size.
-May be a keyed `object` specifying spacing sizes for multiple breakpoints.
+A `string` or `number` specifying the spacing key.
+May be a keyed `object` specifying spacing keys for multiple breakpoints.

 #### left

 Margin on the left.

 Optional.
-A `string` or `number` specifying the spacing size.
-May be a keyed `object` specifying spacing sizes for multiple breakpoints.
+A `string` or `number` specifying the spacing key.
+May be a keyed `object` specifying spacing keys for multiple breakpoints.

 #### right

 Margin on the right.

 Optional.
-A `string` or `number` specifying the spacing size.
-May be a keyed `object` specifying spacing sizes for multiple breakpoints.
+A `string` or `number` specifying the spacing key.
+May be a keyed `object` specifying spacing keys for multiple breakpoints.

 #### inline